BUPA fined £3,000,000 plus costs of £151,482 by Ipswich Crown Court for Legionella death & related failures including lack of training - June 2018

 “Supported by colleagues from Public Health England and South Tyneside Council HSE investigated and identified breaches in both cases.
 In pleading guilty to three charges under the Health and Safety at Work Act 1974 the company have acknowledged these breaches.

-The Victoria at Holkham Ltd was fined £50,000 plus costs at Huntingdon magistrates’ court on May 24 after pleading guilty to two charges under the Health and Safety at Work Act 1974 for exposing its guests to a risk of scalding in its hotel - May 2018.
+The Victoria at Holkham Ltd was fined £50,000 plus costs at Huntingdon magistrates’ court after pleading guilty under the Health and Safety at Work Act 1974 for exposing its guests to a risk of scalding in its hotel - May 2018.

 The water temperature in Mr Saunders’ bath had not been regulated to avoid such an injury despite the company having been informed by professionals that temperature-regulating valves needed to be fitted to the taps and that ‘Caution: very hot water’ signs should be displayed.

 North Norfolk District Council said the risk occurred because the Victoria had addressed the risk of legionella infection in a manner so as to create a scalding risk.
 The company had also declined to follow professional advice to display hot-water warning signs as it felt this would detract from the aesthetics of the decor.

 Forest Gate surgery faces closure following ‘inadequate’ rating from the CQC inc Legionella failings – May 2018

 A GP surgery in Forest Gate faces closure unless it improves the care offered to its patients within six months.
 The surgery, run by Dr Gauri Shanker, was rated ‘inadequate’ overall, as well as for being safe, effective, caring and well-led.